-What: Sap sucking insects that appear in large numbers in early summer and die off in winter.
+WHAT: Sap sucking insects that appear in large numbers in early summer and die off in winter.

-AFFECTED: Vegetables particularly tomato, bean, zucchini. cucumber and
+AFFECTED: Vegetables, particularly tomato, bean, zucchini, cucumber and

-DAMAGE: Silvering of leaves potentially causing leaf curling and wilting of of the plant and fruit production.
+DAMAGE: Silvering of leaf curling and wilting of of the plant and fruit production.
 Also transmits plant viruses.

-CONTROL: Whiteflies can be difficult to control because they swarm about
+CONTROL: Whiteflies can be difficult to control because they swarm about when disturbed.
+Try:

 - Hanging yellow sticky traps near infected plants. - Vacuuming whiteflies from the plant. - Using botanical oils.
-Effective but it can be difficult to make contact with airborne whiteflies. - Encouraging predatory wasps by growing
+Effective but it can be with airborne whiteflies. - Encouraging predatory wasps by growing